Chi-squared test: Pearson's chi-squared test

 will usually be positive and small enough to be omitted.
 In a conclusion, Pearson argued that if we regarded X′ as also distributed as χ^{2} distribution with k − 1 degrees of freedom, the error in this approximation would not affect practical decisions.
 This conclusion caused some controversy in practical applications and was not settled for 20 years until Fisher's 1922 and 1924 papers.

 Other examples of chi-squared tests

 One test statistic that follows a chi-squared distribution exactly is the test that the variance of a normally distributed population has a given value based on a sample variance.
 Such tests are uncommon in practice because the true variance of the population is usually unknown.
 However, there are several statistical tests where the chi-squared distribution is approximately valid:

 Fisher's exact test

-For an exact test used in place of the 2 × 2 chi-squared test for independence, see Fisher's exact test.
+For an exact test used in place of the 2 × 2 chi-squared test for independence when all the row and column totals were fixed by design, see Fisher's exact test.
+When the row or column margins (or both) are random variables (as in most common research designs) this tends to be overly conservative and underpowered.